 \subsection{SBM Simulations}

 As shown in Table \ref{SBM_table}, the best-performing embeddings across the datasets are members of ILEs that do not correspond to Laplacian embeddings.
 Observe that the GCN model has the best performance, whereas the MLP model, which did not leverage graph convolutional operations, performed roughly at $50$ percent accuracy.
-Since the Core-Periphery case is largely determined by the degree representation, we would expect that the embeddings that are most informative about high degree nodes ($t =1$) or low degree nodes ($t = -1)$) to enjoy good performance.
-Indeed, for GCN, GIN and GraphSAGE, the best performance came from the $t = -1$ and $t = 1$ columns.
+Since the Core-Periphery case is largely determined by the degree representation, we would expect that the embeddings that are most informative about high-degree nodes ($t =1$) or low-degree nodes ($t = -1$) to enjoy good performance.
+Indeed, for GCN, GIN, and GraphSAGE, the best performance came from the $t = -1$ and $t = 1$ columns.

-In the community structure case, we would expect that embeddings that are close to the Laplacian or Signless Laplacian embeddings would capture the community structure much better than adjacency based embeddings.
-Indeed, across the models the ILE embeddings performed better than the adjacency embeddings.
+In the community structure case, we would expect that embeddings that are close to the Laplacian or Signless Laplacian embeddings would capture the community structure much better than adjacency-based embeddings.
+Indeed, across the models, the ILE embeddings performed better than the adjacency embeddings.
 Note that GCN is a special case since its convolutional operation includes a normalized Laplacian component, so it is unsurprising that it is able to detect community patterns better than other models.